Hemanthvijaykumar/Optimizing-Machine-Learning-Pipeline-in-Azure/README.md

-# Optimizing an ML Pipeline in Azure
+# Optimizing an ML Pipeline in Azure using Azure Auto ML

 ## Overview
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.